 But there's plenty more to see then just the monolith!
 The park is full of a wide variety of sculptures, some comedic, others more pensive.
 One British newspaper dubbed the collection “the weirdest statues in the world”!
 It won't take long for you to find a favourite.

 Some art critics consider Vigeland's work to be an expression of fascist sympathies.
 I can't say I see it, myself.
 It’s hard to agree on a summer’s day with the fountain flowing and locals mixing happily with tourists from every corner of the world.

 According to a biographer, one of Vigeland’s goals was to represent what people have in common, regardless of race and culture.
 What we are supposed to see are timeless humans, naked in body and mind.

 Another of the park's memorable sights is the fountain, surrounded by 20 smaller statues.
 The sculpture was originally intended for Norway’s parliament building, with a plaster model was exhibited as early as 1906.

 The so-called “angry baby” is perhaps the park's most famous work, after the monolith.
 His left hand is worn because it seems legend has it that you will get good luck from rubbing it.
 That, or probably catch some germs…

-To reach Vigeland Sculpture Park, you can take the T-Bane to Majorstuen and take a 10-minute walk down Kirkeveien, or take tram number 12 to Vigelandsparken.
-Alternatively, you can walk to the park in about 25 minutes from the Royal Palace through the leafy suburban neighbourhood of Frogner.
+To reach Vigeland Sculpture Park, you can take the T-Bane to Majorstuen and take a 10-minute walk down Kirkeveien, or take the tram to the Vigelandsparken stop.
+Alternatively, you can walk to the park in about 30 minutes from the Royal Palace through the leafy neighbourhood of Frogner.